|

 - Cosmic horizon: Limit beyond which the universe is opaque.

-- Big Bang: The observable light dates back to the primordial event, approximately 13.8 billion years ago.
+- Big Bang: Observable light dates from the primordial event, approximately 13.8 billion years ago.

 - Expansion of the universe: The universe is expanding at a speed of 400,000 kilometers per second.